Lexus NX 300h interior & comfort

 Option packs include a Premium Pack, which adds smart entry, parking sensors, rear privacy glass, the 10-inch sat nav, LED front fog and cornering lights, a heated steering wheel, powered tailgate and wireless charging, smooth leather upholstery and a panoramic roof.
 The Takumi Pack, meanwhile, adds much of the Takumi trim level's equipment to the F Sport.
 It comprises adaptive variable suspension, the Mark Levinson stereo, panoramic view monitor, head-up display, blind-spot monitoring, rear cross-traffic alert and a panoramic roof or sunroof.

 Infotainment, apps & sat nav

-The latest 10.3-inch infotainment screen in the NX 300h looks the part, but it’s not nearly as nice in operation as rivals from BMW or Audi.
-It’s controlled by a touchpad on the centre console, which isn’t a bad idea, although it often seems unresponsive.
-The menus and graphics on the system itself can be confusing, too, and even programming the sat nav takes a frustratingly long time.
+The optional 10.3-inch infotainment screen in the NX 300h looks the part, but it’s not nearly as nice in operation as rivals from BMW or Audi.
+It’s controlled by a touchpad on the centre console, which is frustratingly awkward to use, and the menus and graphics on the system itself can be confusing, too.

 Even programming the sat nav is an annoyingly complicated process.
 Although you get Bluetooth connectivity and can even have optional wireless charging, there’s no Apple CarPlay or Android Auto, which some people will find limiting.